Oklahoma

 Public health laws require people living with STIs, which by definition includes HIV, not to refuse treatment or examination, and permit their mandatory isolation and quarantine.
 Non-compliance with these regulations can result in prosecution and misdemeanour conviction of up to 30 days’ imprisonment.

 In 2019 an unsuccessful attempt to reform the HIV-specific law was made.
 House Bill 1858 would have changed the law to require proof of a ‘substantial risk of transmission’ of HIV rather than reasonable likelihood of transmission of fluids, as well as insert an explicit defence where the person living with HIV adheres to recommended medical treatment.
 It would also have lowered the penalty to a misdemeanour with a sentence of up to one year imprisonment.
 The law died in committee stage.
 In November 2023, another attempt at reform, House Bill 2342, this time a full repeal of all HIV criminalising laws, failed to be adopted.
-This attempt did however see a bill of this nature receive a congressional hearing for the first time, and advocates have vowed to continue the repeal efforts in 2024.
+This attempt did however see a bill of this nature receive a congressional hearing for the first time, and advocates have vowed to continue the repeal efforts into the future.

 Conversely, in April 2024 a proposal was made to expand the law prohibiting the spread of STIs (not including HIV) to include most commonly transmitted conditions.
 Given the extremely common nature of these conditions, and the fact that the law allows for both intentional and reckless transmission, critics argued virtually all adults could be liable under the law.
 Similarly, they argue that proponents of the law have failed to learn from the misguided criminalisation of HIV transmission, which has had no positive effect on reducing its spread.
 In June, the passage of this bill was stopped following advocacy by state and national civil society.